-- Laser is versatile tool: Dental lasers are used to address a wide variety of issues – from teeth whitening to gum disease treatment and much more.
+- Laser is a versatile tool: Dental lasers are used to address a wide variety of issues – from teeth whitening to gum disease treatment and much more.
 The ability of the laser to precisely target the affected area ensures that the healthy tissues are kept intact.
-This makes laser dentistry a win-win for both the dentist and patient.
+This makes laser dentistry a win-win for both the dentist and the patient.

 - Laser treats gum disease effectively: For gingivitis and gum diseases, keeping the condition from progressing is the most important thing.
 For this purpose, scaling and root planning are the preferred treatments to remove plaque from the pockets and roots.
 With laser dentistry, the specific issue can be addressed with reduced bacteria and faster healing.

 - Less invasive treatments: The thought of dental surgery scares everyone.
-The use of laser in dentistry has made surgeries today less invasive than traditional methods.
+The use of lasers in dentistry has made surgeries today less invasive than traditional methods.
 As such, procedures like cutting into the gum or filling cavities with less use of anesthesia.

 - Faster recovery after treatment: When undergoing any dental treatment, the last thing one wants is to have a long and uncomfortable recovery.
-One of the biggest advantages of using laser in dentistry is that the patient experiences less bleeding and swelling.
-This allows you to heal faster and comfortably.
+One of the biggest advantages of using a laser in dentistry is that the patient experiences less bleeding and swelling.
+This allows you to heal faster and more comfortably.

 What conditions can you treat with laser dentistry?